fitrek/projects-sane4ka/README.md

 # projects-sane4ka
-They told me to create a repository so that they would hire me.
-And so that it was green.
+I was told to create a repository so I could get hired for my first job.
+And that my git should be green)